cmake-js/cmake-js/README.md

-                         error), default is info                        [string] -d, --directory        specify CMake project's directory (where CMakeLists.txt located)                                       [string] -D, --debug            build debug configuration                     [boolean] -c, --cmake-path       path of CMake executable                       [string] -m, --prefer-make      use Unix Makefiles even if Ninja is available (Posix) [boolean]
+                         error), default is info                        [string] -d, --directory        specify CMake project's directory (where CMakeLists.txt located)                                       [string] -D, --debug            build debug configuration if no config is used [boolean] -c, --cmake-path       path of CMake executable                       [string] -m, --prefer-make      use Unix Makefiles even if Ninja is available (Posix) [boolean]